gmbrandt/HTOF/README.rst

     fitter = Astrometry('GaiaDR2', star_id='027321', 'path/to/intermediate_data/')  # parse
     ra0, dec0, mu_ra, mu_dec = fitter.fit(ra_vs_epoch, dec_vs_epoch)  # fit

+For Hipparcos 2, the path to the intermediate data would point to :code:`IntermediateData/resrec/`.
 If you want to specify a central epoch in major Julian day, instead call:

 .. code-block:: python